petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 nicely.

 Is there a name for this sort of thing?
-It's not really a polymeter or polyrhythm.
+It's not really a polymeter or polyrhythm as far as I can tell.
 It's sort of like a poly-riff--two riffs with non-uniform length segments and different numbers of segments woven together.
 The part sounds like it's continuously changing, but isn't hard to follow